Tennessee’s House expels 2 of 3 Democrats over guns protest

 “We called for you all to ban assault weapons, and you respond with an assault on democracy,” he said.

-If expelled, Jones vowed that he would continue pressing for action on guns.
+Jones vowed that even if expelled, he would continue pressing for action on guns.

 “I’ll be out there with the people every week, demanding that you act,” he said.